 Personal Independence Payment (PIP) is a welfare benefit for adults with a disability or long-term condition.
 PIP helps to cover the extra costs you may face if your Crohn’s or Colitis makes it hard for you to get around or cope with daily living.

 There are criteria you need to meet to apply for PIP, including how long you have lived in England, Scotland or Wales.
 For more information, see: gov.uk/pip

 If you get Disability Living Allowance (DLA), PIP is replacing this.
 You don’t need to do anything if you are currently receiving DLA, unless your circumstances change.
 The Department for Work and Pensions (DWP) will invite you to apply for PIP.
 When they invite you, you must apply within 28 days or your DLA payments will stop.

 Filling in the PIP application form can be a daunting task.
 Our booklet, Claiming Personal Independence Payment, takes you through the form question by question.
-It contains useful tips and suggestions to give you the best chance of making a successful claim, You can download the guide from our website, or request a copy from our Helpline.
+It contains useful tips and suggestions to give you the best chance of making a successful claim, You can view or download the guide from our website, or request a copy from our Helpline.
 For more information, search ‘PIP’ on the websites for Citizens Advice (see Introduction) or the Money Advice Service: moneyadviceservice.org.uk

 If you live in Northern Ireland, see the NI Direct website for further information about claiming PIP: nidirect.gov.uk/articles/personal-independence-payment